Royals vs. Yankees Player Props Betting Odds

-Bobby Witt Jr. and Gleyber Torres are two of the players with prop bets on the table when the Kansas City Royals and the New York Yankees play at Yankee Stadium on Friday (at 7:05 PM ET).
+Player prop bet odds for Gleyber Torres, Bobby Witt Jr. and others are available when the New York Yankees host the Kansas City Royals at Yankee Stadium on Saturday (at 1:05 PM ET).

 Bet on this matchup or its props with BetMGM!